ciscoheat/haxedci-example/README.md

 ### Data.hx

 As you see, the underlying data for the Context is so simple that it requires almost no explanation.
 An interesting thing is that the user doesn't really concern itself about `Book` and `Bluray` in the Context.
-Since the goal is to borrow whatever interesting items were found at the library, the `LoanItem` interface is closer to how the user thinks about those items.
+Since the goal is to borrow any interesting items found at the library, the `LoanItem` interface is closer to how the user thinks about those items.

 This moves us closer to a better use for interfaces, compared to the endless levels of abstractions created by the engineers, partitioning the system in a very improper way compared to Contexts, which encapsulates actual system functionality.
 With DCI we get a clean separation between the actual domain objects (data), and its behavior (context).